Invariant Descriptors of Motion and Force Trajectories for Interpreting Object Manipulation Tasks in Contact: Application to 3D contour following

 This section demonstrates the use and benefits of screw and vector invariant descriptors for both motion and force trajectories by analyzing a human-demonstrated 3D contour following task, shown in Fig. \ref{fig:setup}.
 The human operator holds the tool while following the contour and pressing the tool's five contact wheels (diameter $22 ~\text{mm}$) against the contour.

-The contour consists of the edge between two contact surfaces which form an angle of 90 degrees in each point along the contour (see Fig. \ref{fig:setup}c).
+The contour consists of the edge between two contact surfaces that form an angle of $90^\circ$ in each point along the contour (see Fig. \ref{fig:setup_frames2}).
 Each of the five contact wheels takes away one degree of freedom for the motion of the tool relative to the contour, while creating one degree of freedom to apply a contact force.
 Hence, every point along the contour is characterized by a 1-dof vector space of possible twists and a 5-dof vector space of possible contact wrenches.
-This makes the application interesting, as we expect to obtain a very good repeatability of the invariant descriptors for motion among different execution trials, while we expect to see the effect of human variation among the execution trials in the invariant descriptors for force.
+This makes the application interesting, as we expect to obtain a very good repeatability of the invariant descriptors for motion among different demonstrations, while we expect to see the effect of human variation among the demonstrations in the invariant descriptors for force.
 Furthermore, the contour is designed to have a symmetric curvature profile and an antisymmetric torsion profile, both with respect to its midpoint.
-The contour starts and ends with a straight line segment (no curvature, no torsion).
+The contour starts and ends with a straight line segment (no curvature or torsion).